RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: RACH Procedure in New Radio Multi-Beam System

 Random access is the first signaling performed by a UE for establishing the synchronization with a cell.
 The UE initiates the random access by sending a RACH preamble to the target cell.
 However, it is possible that multiple UEs use the same preamble during the random access towards the same reception beam of a target cell.
 In this case, RACH collision occurs which is then resolved by additional signaling and delay for completing random access.
 This type of random access where a UE selects one preamble out of set that is common for all UEs is called CBRA.

-In handover, the collision risk can be avoided by assigning dedicated preambles to each UE to be used towards a prepared beam $ b\in B_{\textrm{prep},c} $ of the target cell $ c $.
+In handover, the collision risk can be avoided by assigning dedicated preambles to each UE to be used towards a prepared beam $ b\in B^\textrm{prep}_{c_T} $ of the target cell $ c_T $.
 The network identifies the UE signal without further signaling and delay if the UE accesses the prepared beam using the dedicated preamble.
-This kind of random access is called CFRA.
+This type of random access is called CFRA.
+In \cite{38331}, $ B^\textrm{prep}_c $ is defined as